Career Opportunities

 • identify and document legislative breaches and areas of improvement for the brokerage

-• ensure brokers understand and take appropriate corrective actions
+• ensuring brokers understand and take appropriate corrective actions

 • assist and advise the investigations unit with respect to accounting evidence, books and records

-• participate in industry training to remain up to date on current compliance
+• participate in industry training to remain up-to-date on current compliance practices

 Skills & qualifications

-• 3 to 5 years’ experience in an accounting or audit position that required review and analysis of bank reconciliations, income statements, and balance sheets is required
+• 3 to 5 years’ experience in an accounting or audit role that required review and analysis of general ledgers, bank reconciliations, trust accounts, income statements, and balance sheets

 • experience in the real estate, condominium management, or mortgage brokerage industries is considered an asset